timofeysie/ruff-hashbrown/www/src/app/pages/docs/react/concept/functions.md

-# Function Calling
+# Tool Calling

-Function calling with a Large Language Model (LLM) is a powerful feature that allows you to define functions that the LLM can call.
+Tool calling with a Large Language Model (LLM) is a powerful feature that allows you to define functions that the LLM can call.
 The LLM will determine if and when a function is called.

-There are many use cases for function calling.
+There are many use cases for tool calling.
 Here are a few that we've implemented in our React applications:

 - Providing data to the LLM from React state or a service.